programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 ### Lesson dataset

-You can use this tutorial with any pdf documents you would like to OCR.
+You can use this tutorial with any PDF documents you would like to OCR.
 I suggest you use at least two documents since the lesson shows how to OCR several files at once.
 Place them in a directory named `docs_to_OCR`, for instance.\
 \
-You can also use the set of three nineteeth century editions of medieval documents which I will be using throughout this lesson.
+You can also use the set of three nineteenth century editions of medieval documents that I will be using throughout this lesson.
 If you opt to do so, begin by [downloading the set of files](https://github.com/).
 Unzip it, rename it `docs_to_OCR`.\
 \
 These three documents are copyright-free and available on [archive.org](https://archive.org/).

 ## Tesseract

 Tesseract takes image files as input.
-If you have pdfs, you can transform them into tiff files with ImageMagick, for instance.
+If you have PDFs, you can transform them into tiff files with ImageMagick, for instance.
 The process is detailed in the Programming Historian lesson [OCR and Machine Translation](https://programminghistorian.org/en/lessons/OCR-and-Machine-Translation).
 Alternatively, you can use OCRmyPDF.
-This software is based on Tesseract but works with pdfs.
-More information can be found in the Programming Historian tutorial [Working with batches of pdf files](https://programminghistorian.org/en/lessons/working-with-batches-of-pdf-files).
+This software is based on Tesseract but works with PDFs.
+More information can be found in the Programming Historian tutorial [Working with batches of PDF files](https://programminghistorian.org/en/lessons/working-with-batches-of-pdf-files).
 Both can be used from the [command line](https://en.wikipedia.org/wiki/Command-line_interface).

 If you opt for the latter, you can use the following commands after navigating to the `docs_to_OCR` directory: